deemoe404/blog.dee.moe/source/_posts/Creation/gimbal.md

 ![Gimbal](Large.jpeg "Gimbal")

+> This article is still under construction.
+The final version will be released in the near future.

 ## Abstract

 This study presents a design method for a brushless DC (BLDC) motor gimbal system that employs a proportional-integral-derivative (PID) control algorithm for target tracking.
 The system consists of a 2804-100kv BLDC motor, an AS5600 magnetic encoder, and an ESP32 microcontroller, and is integrated with an industrial camera and a PC for target recognition.
 The system exhibits adaptability, accuracy, and efficiency.
 The basic structure and control principles of the gimbal system are initially introduced, followed by a system identification procedure that utilizes the system's response to a sinusoidal signal.
 The results obtained from modeling, simulation, and experiments are analyzed and discussed.